jtedesco/PUREMatchingSelector/README.md

         ...
         </pre>

-        This will be parsed into two <tt>Mentor</tt> objects.
+        This will be parsed into two <tt>Mentor</tt> objects.<br/>
     </li>
     <li>
-        The mentee application file
+        The mentee application file<br/><br/>

         Contains the survey responses of mentee applicants.
-Specifically, this file is formatted as a CSV file, formatted as:
+Specifically, this file is formatted as a CSV file, formatted as:<br/>

         <table>
             <tr>